143401050125/GPU-DBMS/README.md

 * metadata
 * data

-The metadata is of the fixed size of 1000 bytes and is at the begining of the file.
+The metadata id of a fixed size and is at the begining of the file.
 It is of the format Number_of_Rows Number_of_Columns Column1_Name Data_Type starting_position Column2_Name Data_Type starting_position ....
 The starting position is the number of bytes from the begining where the column starts in the file For each column the elements within a column are space separated and consecutive columns are newline separated